cg3hci/HexBox/README.md

 # HexBox: Interactive Box Modeling of Hexahedral Meshes

 > **Warning**<br>
-> <code style="color : gold">We are still preparing the final version of the code.
-This work will be presented in July during the SGP 2023 conference.</code>
+> We are still preparing the final version of the code. <br> This work will be presented in July during the SGP 2023 conference.

 <p align="center"><img src="teaser.png"></p>